zsparal/api-documentation/source/reference/v2/refunds-api/create-refund.rst

 If you have insufficient balance with Mollie to perform the refund, the refund will be ``queued``.
 We will automatically process the refund once your balance increases.

 Any payments created for Orders can also be refunded using the Payment Refunds API.
-However, we recommend using the Order Refund API in those cases so you can pass the order lines you are refunding too.
+However, we recommend using the :doc:`Order Refund API </reference/v2/orders-api/create-order-refund>` in those cases so you can pass the order lines you are refunding too.
+For pay after delivery methods, this is mandatory.

 Possible errors
 ---------------